Some movies beg to be one and done

 “Let’s put it this way,” Arthur Bach explained of his immense and real (fictionally-depicted) wealth, “I wish I had a dime for every dime I have.”
 These cinematographic carefree one-liners were a delight to the ear in 1981 and remain so to this day for those of us with good memories and a solid sense of self.
 But the truth is, far too many in our midst mime a real-life version of Arthur in such cavalier fashion as to invite the fates to exact their unique form of revenge.
 Do you think they’re conscious they’ve been warned?

 While it’s true the next downturn will ravage those on Main Street, that sad reality will always represent the wicked way of the world.
 Trickle-down economics is a fantasy at best during good times; it’s a real bitch when the economy turns south.
 The real question is will those who aspire today join the ranks of those they’ve disparaged, even pitied, tomorrow?
-In the end, will they too be forced to ask their brothers and sisters if they can spare a dime?Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+In the end, will they too be forced to ask their brothers and sisters if they can spare a dime?Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.